numbbo/coco/docs/coco-doc/source/index.rst

 The COCO_ framework provides currently

-- an interface to several languages in which the benchmarked optimizer might be written, currently C/C++, Java, Matlab/Octave, Python
+- an interface to several languages in which the benchmarked optimizer can be written, currently C/C++, Java, Matlab/Octave, Python
 - several benchmark suites or testbeds, currently all written in C
 - data logging facilities via the ``Observer``
 - data post-processing in Python and data display facilities in ``html``
 - article LaTeX templates

-The underlying philosophy of COCO_ is to provide everything which most experimenters needed to implement if they wanted to benchmark an algorithm properly.
+The underlying philosophy of COCO_ is to provide everything which most experimenters needed to setup and implement if they wanted to benchmark an algorithm properly.

+.. [#] It remains to be a standard procedure to present tens or even hundreds
+    of numbers in one or several tables, left to the reader to scan and compare to each other [SUG2015].

+    .. todo:: add reference

+.. [#] See https://www.github.com/numbbo/coco or https://numbbo.github.io for implementation details.

 Why COCO_?